chesko256/SimplyKnock/README.md

 **Simply Knock** is the first feature-complete mod that allows you to **knock on locked doors of houses in Skyrim**.
 If anyone is home, they will answer the door!
 You can then flex your speechcraft skills in order to get them to allow you inside.
 If someone inside is a friend, they will always permit you to enter.

-All house and dwelling doors in Skyrim can be knocked on if locked.
+All house doors in Skyrim can be knocked on if locked, as well as some businesses where people live (farms, stores, etc).

 If you need a quiet place to stay the night, or want to visit someone you know at odd hours, just knock on the door like a normal civilized person.
 Also useful for checking to see if anyone's home before you commit your next burglary.